Transcript

 00:06:54 So now you know a bit more about different types of properties that we can apply to different elements using Tailwind.

-00:07:03 And even though it might seem like I'm coming up with these names off the top of my head, memorizing them is super simple once you get the hang of it.
+00:07:01 The possibilities are really endless and even though it might seem like I'm coming up with these names off the top of my head,

 00:07:11 And of course, another pro tip is if you want to figure out what the actual CSS value of a specific property is, just hover over it and you'll see exactly